ArthurGareginyan/anarcho-notepad/readme.txt

 == Copyrights for Resources used in this theme.

-	I) Font-Awesome Icons are under the MIT License. http://fontawesome.io II) Font Name "Forum" are under the SIL Open Font License v1.1.
+	I) The "Font Awesome" iconic font are under the MIT License. http://fontawesome.io II) The "Forum" font are under the SIL Open Font License v1.1.
-	III) The Default Background Image (images/background.jpg) is under public domain: http://wallbox.ru/wallpaper/9422/#.UnLDFNQhCRs
+	III) The Default Background Image (images/background.png) is under public domain: http://wallbox.ru/wallpaper/9422/#.UnLDFNQhCRs
-	IV) The images notepad-back.gif, pages-back.gif, pages-bottom.gif, postit-back.gif, postit-upper.gif, recent-posts-bottom.gif are under public domain: http://www.notepadchaos.com
+	IV) The notepad-middle.png, yellow-sticker-middle, yellow-sticker-bottom, white-sticker-top, white-sticker-middle, white-sticker-bottom images are under : http://www.notepadchaos.com
-	V) The images anarchy-symbol-big.jpg, anarchy-symbol.jpg and anarchy-symbol.png is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
+	V) The anarchy-symbol-big.png and anarchy-symbol.png images is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
-	VI) The file html5.js present in the "/js" folder are under the MIT/GPL2 Licnese. https://github.com/aFarkas/html5shiv VII) The file follow.png in the "/images" folder are under the Creative Commons License.
+	VI) The html5.js file present in the "/js" folder are under the MIT/GPL2 License. https://github.com/aFarkas/html5shiv VII) The follow.png file in the "/images" folder are under the Creative Commons License.
 By Colaja. https://www.iconfinder.com/icons/87493/rss_icon#size=128

 	Everything else used in this theme has been created by me, especially for "Anarcho Notepad" theme and is distributed under GPLv3 license.

 == Installing Anarcho Notepad Manually (FTP) ==